medavidallsop/old-post-notice/readme.txt

 After installation, access the settings under **Settings > Old Post Notice**.
 Once enabled, the notice will appear on old posts according to your configured settings.

+== 🧑‍💻 Developer ==

+Old Post Notice is created by [David Allsop](https://davidallsop.com).
+Additional details and related blog posts are available on the [project page](https://davidallsop.com/work/old-post-notice/).

 == Frequently Asked Questions ==

 = Can I replace or append to the default notice? =